Danielcantos/PropSim/README.md

 DISCLAIMER: HEAVY WIP, Personal project.
 Functionality IS NOT guaranteed.

-This empty directory will be home to a Python port of the original simulator, upon which hopefully new releases will be developed.
+This empty directory will be home to a Python port of the original simulator, upon which hopefully new releases will be built.